braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/retention_reports.md

 - __Day X Columns__: Days spanning between 0 and 30 days at various increments.
 - __All Users Row__: Also known as the Report Summary Row, summarizes the retention data for the entire time period.
 Note that if a user has entered the canvas in multiple cohorts, their results will be counted twice here.
 - __Percentages/Numbers__: Shows the percentage/number of users who performed the event X or more days after receiving the Canvas on Z day.
 These percentages are the weighted average percentages.
 Incomplete values will be denoted by an asterisk.
-- __Date Range__: Set on the Canvas Details page, the date range includes all users who have __both__ entered the canvas and performed their retention event during this time period.
+- __Date Range__: Set on the Canvas Details page, the date range includes all users who received the campaign during this window, and of those users, the data of those that performed their retention event during the date range will appear in the report.
 - __Units__: You can adjust the units between the percentage of users and the number of users in the upper right-hand corner of the chart, specific units may prove to be more significant when judging the impact of a Canvas.
 - __Color Mapping__: In your retention report, higher percentages/number of users are assigned darker shades of blue.
 Lower percentage/number of users, lighter shades of blue.
 This is done to help users visualize this data.
 - __Retention Report Graph__: This graph summarizes the results for all cohorts for the selected date range.<br><br>